LeMonADE-project/LeMonADE/README.md

   /given/installation/path/lib/LeMonADE/, or if no path was specified to /usr/local/lib/LeMonADE/.
 Similar for the header files, which go to /given/installation/path/include/LeMonADE/ or /usr/local/include/LeMonADE/.
-  The binaries are installed into /given/installation/path/bin/ or /usr/local/bin/.
 * For uninstalling simply remove the files created in the installation step.
 * If you do not specify the install directory, and the default /usr/local/ is used, you need root access when installing.
 In this case